-This is something to keep an eye out for on whatever learning platform you choose as well.
-Some bootcamps and other programs focus a lot on machine learning because that's what attracts students, but fail to effectively cover less exciting but still totally necessary skills like SQL.
+This is something to keep an eye out for on whatever learning platform you choose.
+Some boot camps and other programs focus a lot on machine learning because that attracts students, but fail to effectively cover less exciting but still necessary skills like SQL.

 How to get a job in data

 When you've acquired the skills you need, it's time to start applying for jobs!
-This process varies a lot based on your country of residence, the types of jobs you're interested in, and your own personal background.
+This process varies greatly based on your country of residence, the types of jobs you're interested in, and your background.
 But again, there are a few important principles that will help ensure you're successful in your job hunt:

 The reality of any job search is that employers aren't going to pay you to do something you've never done before.
-And without prior working experience in data science, there's really only one way for a new data scientist to prove their skills: a project portfolio.
+And without prior working experience in data science, a project portfolio is only one way for new data scientists to prove their skills.

-At a bare minimum, this means an active-looking Github with data science projects that employers can look at.
+At a bare minimum, this means an active-looking GitHub with data science projects that employers can look at.
 The more relevant these projects are to the jobs you're applying for, the more convincing they're likely to be.
-So if you're looking for a data job in marketing, you'll definitely need at least a couple of projects that use marketing data or that address common data questions in marketing.
+So if you're looking for a data job in marketing, you'll definitely need at least a few projects that use marketing data or addresses common problems in the field of marketing.

-Applying to jobs can often feel like a numbers game, but generally, you'll get better results if you focus on the jobs that look like the best fit for your skills and put more time into those key applications.
-At a minimum, this means that your resume should be arranged with that specific job in mind --- highlight the skills they want to see first and foremost, and showcase projects that are relevant to their industry.
+Applying for a job can often feel like a numbers game, but you'll generally get better results if you focus on the jobs that look the best fit for your skills and put more time into those key applications.
+At a minimum, this means that your resume should be arranged with that specific job in mind --- highlight the skills they want to see first and foremost and showcase projects relevant to their industry.

-And of course, while applying and making connections online can be great, there's really no substitute for putting your face in front of people who might be interested in hiring you.
-Attending conferences, talks, and meetups, can pay dividends, although it's often a long-term investment.
+And, of course, while applying and making connections online can be great, there's no substitute for putting your face in front of people who might be interested in hiring you.
+Attending conferences, talks, and meetups can pay dividends, although it's often a long-term investment.

 Becoming a data scientist isn't easy, but it's also not as challenging as it's sometimes made out to be, particularly if you take the right approach.
-Hopefully, this big-picture guide has given you an idea of how to get started on your path towards becoming a data scientist or simply adding some data skills to your skill set.
+Hopefully, this big-picture guide has given you an idea of how to start your path toward becoming a data scientist or simply adding some data skills to your skill set.